Our NATE Certified And Licensed Technicians Can Handle Any AC RepairLegacyAc

 Furnaces – Transformer Burn out; A Furnace Board not working properly can be a short somewhere on the board, a faulty relay (in which case the entire board has to be replaced), or sometimes it can be as inexpensive as replacing the 3a or 5a fuse which is located on the board

 The worst thing that can happen to your furnace is a crack somewhere in a furnace heat exchanger.
 This can’t be fixed and the heat exchanger must be replaced.
-In fact, upon diagnosis of a cracked heat exchanger the technician is required to disable the furnace on the spot.
+In fact, upon diagnosis of a cracked heat exchanger, the technician is required to disable the furnace on the spot.
 This is due to the real possibility of flue gases (carbon monoxide) getting into the air system and suffocating the building occupants.

 This is also a good reason to have annual furnace maintenance performed.
 Carbon Monoxide poisoning is a real danger…

 Indoor Blower Motors- Indoor blower motors, much like the condensing fan motors, periodically go bad, due to internal and external stresses.
-A properly maintained system (regular filter maintenance and annual inspections) will produce a longer lasting IBM.
+A properly maintained system (regular filter maintenance and annual inspections) will produce a longer-lasting IBM.
 These will go bad due to time, loss of lubrication of the bearings, or an electrical issue (often caused by heat generated by the extra friction caused by poorly lubricated bearings).

-Little to no Airflow- Possible causes include a plugged filter, a bad capacitor or Indoor Blower motor (if outdoor equipment is running, but indoor motor is not), low on refrigerant (evaporator iced up), loose duct attic connections
+Little to no Airflow- Possible causes include a plugged filter, a bad capacitor or Indoor Blower motor (if outdoor equipment is running, but the indoor motor is not), low on refrigerant (evaporator iced up), loose duct attic connections

 Unit Runs Constantly- This can be caused by a system low on refrigerant, or a loose return air connection allowing attic air to be pulled through the system.

 Contractors and Relays- Contactors are a device used to turn on high voltage equipment using a low voltage circuit.
 They can go bad over time due to pitting on the points of the contactor caused by electrical arcing.
 These pits on the surface of the contactor can keep the points from making a solid path for electricity.
 Contactors can also become welded shut due to electric arcing between the points.
 This is often the case when you have a motor that never turns off.
-Relays serve much the same purpose as a contactor does.
+Relays serve much the same purpose as a contractor does.
 Relays work with smaller voltages than do most contactors.
 A bad relay will act much the same way as a bad contactor does (either sticking closed or open).

 As you can see, there are many components and parts that make up an HVAC system.
 Our NATE certified and licensed technicians can handle them all.
 Give us a call at (702) 935-1955 and we will get one of our certified and licensed technicians out to your home or place of business and do a complete diagnostic.